- Code HIST1209

 This course will explore the modern history of terror, terrorism and counter-terrorism.
 Beginning with the birth of modern terrorism — 'The Terror' of Revolutionary France — it will examine how terror has been used, justified, fought, changed, surged, ebbed and periodically reappeared since 1793.
 A series of case studies will look at different categories of terror and terrorism: revolutionary terror, anarchist terrorism, nationalist (and anti-colonial) campaigns of terror, and the use of terror methods by modern nation states and those who challenge their power.
 We will also examine how terror and terrorism is shaped by the transformations of technology and media.
 Terrorism may appear ubiquitous today, but one should not assume that terrorism itself has changed.
 This course will explore the continuities, transformation and ironies to be found in the history of terror over the last two centuries.

 Upon successful completion, students will have the knowledge and skills to:

-- Understand of how terror and the use of violence to provoke fear and intimidate societies, governments and nations has been employed over the last two centuries.
+- critically analyse how terror and the use of violence to provoke fear and intimidate societies, governments and nations has been employed over the last two centuries;

-- Understand the different types and evolving nature of Terror.
+- demonstrate an understanding of the different types and evolving nature of terror;

-- Understand the different theories of terrorism and how the perpetrators of acts of terror have attempted to justify their actions.
+- evaluate the different theories of terrorism and how the perpetrators of acts of terror have attempted to justify their actions; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.